Barbara Sternberg: Directing techniques

 When she began her career, Sternberg transferred Super 8 images onto 16mm in order to modify the original image to give her films an imperfect finish.
 This distinguishing filming technique was used to give authenticity to her films.
 By making her films look like moving photographs, she was able to "turn reality into image".

 Due to her interest in "images that bear the traces of life, body, and the materiality of film", Sternberg's films blurred the line between reality and fiction.
 Although Sternberg's films were initially characterized for her unique filming technique, she eventually began to utilize modern technology and incorporate them into her directing.
 By switching from "single channel video, to installation, to hand processed 16mm, to digital media and performance", Sternberg is thoroughly "engaged in finding the links between technological process and aesthetic production."

 Contribution to the Canadian experimental film scene

 Through her contribution to the Canadian experimental film scene, Sternberg helped pave the way for other experimental female directors in Canada.
 As William Wees notes, "Women were, at best, marginally represented in the world of Canadian experimental film when Sternberg started making films.
 The recognition they received was instrumental in opening a predominantly male preserve to the work of female film and video-makers, many of whom have profited from her trail-blazing efforts without, I suspect, realizing who helped to open the way for them".

-In addition, Sternberg also contributed to the Canadian experimental film scene by incorporating "a female aesthetic sensibility" into her films.
+Sternberg also contributed to the Canadian experimental film scene by incorporating "a female aesthetic sensibility" into her films.
 As a result, Sternberg was able to bring a female perspective to Canadian experimental cinema that was not present before.